ronaldo-luiz-dev/aluraquiz-react-nextjs/README.md

 ## ★ Name of the project
-Alura Quiz with React + NextJs
+Quiz app with React + NextJs

 ## ⊕ About this project
 A Next Js technology question and answer challenge.